magic-network/magic-agent/CONTRIBUTING.md

 ### Implement Features

 Look through the [Github Issues](https://github.com/magic-network/magic-agent/issues) for features.
 Any unassigned "enhancement" issue is open to whoever wants to implement it.
+New features requests submitted to us are reviewed (see Submit Feedback) and tagged with "enhancement" if prioritized.

 ### Improve Documentation

 Magic could always use better documentation, or even on the web as blog posts or articles.
+If you do write a blog post please credit Magic.
 Official source for documentation are found on [the documentation repository](https://github.com/magic-network/magic-docs).

 ### Submit Feedback